Member of the Military

 A special write-in absentee ballot returned to the County Board of Elections will be handled and counted the same way as an absentee ballot cast on an official absentee ballot.

-Federal Write-in Absentee Ballots
+Use of the Federal Write-in Absentee Ballot (FWAB)

 Federal Voting Assistance Program